Recursive algorithms for computing Birkhoff interpolation polynomials: Introduction

 For the Hermite interpolation problem, the derivative conditions at each node are contiguous.
 In contrast, Birkhoff interpolation imposes no such continuity requirement on the derivatives.
 Thus, Birkhoff interpolation can be considered as a generalization of the Hermite interpolation problem.
 The univariate Hermite interpolation problem is well-established, with comprehensive solutions available for the construction of the proper interpolation space, the interpolation polynomial, and the corresponding error analysis.
 However, the Birkhoff interpolation problem is more complex and lacks a complete theoretical framework.
 As a result, even in the univariate case, there is no unified criterion for the regularity of the interpolation problem, nor a direct method to specify the form of the interpolation polynomial.

 Schoenberg proposed the theory of the so-called incidence matrix and its regularity in \cite{wen1}, after which research on the Polya's conditions has advanced rapidly.
 Polya's conditions provide a necessary and sufficient criterion for the well-posedness of a two-point interpolation problem.
 In \cite{wen2}, Tur\'{a}n investigated the (0,2)-interpolation problem and proposed several open problems related to Birkhoff interpolation.
 Shi presented a consolidation of the established results concerning the regularity of both the (0,2)-interpolation problem and specific Birkhoff interpolation problems \cite{wen7}.
 In \cite{ration}, Xia et al. investigated the linearization of univariate Birkhoff rational interpolation and demonstrated the effectiveness of these rational methods through numerical experiments.
+Furthermore, many researchers have investigated specific aspects of multivariate Birkhoff interpolation problems, see \cite{wen11,wen12,lei,wen14,wen15,k.of}.